GraphScope/GRIN/docs/source/api_naming.rst

 ^^^^^^^^^^^^^^^
 Rules to order parameters of APIs:

-- From larger-range handler to smaller-range handler
+- From larger-range handle to smaller-range handle
 - A is placed before B list for grin_select_A_for_B_list